koskenni/alignment/README.md

 ## Contents of this repository

-There are stand-alone Python 3 programs which can be used for aligning individual words:
+There are stand-alone Python 3 programs which can be used from command-line for aligning individual words:

-1. ``aligner.py`` and ``metrics.py`` with which you can compare cognate words of two languages.
+1. ``twol-aligner`` and ``metrics.py`` with which you can compare cognate words of two languages.
 The latter reads an alphabet definition and writes a weighted finite-state transducer (WFST) which the former program needs for the concrete alignment.

-2. ``multialign.py`` compares two or more corresponding words or morphs and aligns them.
+2. ``twol-multialign`` compares two or more corresponding words or morphs and aligns them.

 There is a suite of stand-alone programs for building morphophonemic representations of morphemes.
 The input consists of inflected word forms given as a table where individual cells contain the word forms where morph boundaries are indicated.
 The forms with the same stem are given as a row of the table and different forms correspond to the columns of the table.
 The programs are: